c3lang/c3-web/docs/language-fundamentals/functions.md

 ### Guidelines on method use

-Methods are customary associated with Object-Oriented programming.
+Methods are customarily associated with Object-Oriented programming.
 In this style one will often encounter code like `some_object.run_everything()`.
 C3 is not accommodating to this style, instead one should prefer `task::run_everything(some_object)`.
-Both the standard library and the design of the language instead follows the principle that functions are used whenever the system is mutating global data, whereas methods are used for mutating a particular value, or extracting data from it. `foo.add(bar)`, `foo.to_list()` and `foo.push(x)`
+Both the standard library and the design of the language instead follow the principle that functions are used whenever the system is mutating global data, whereas methods are used for mutating a particular value, or extracting data from it. `foo.add(bar)`, `foo.to_list()` and `foo.push(x)`